AkashArya96/TranslationalEng_Hing/README.md

   Translation Process: The script tokenizes the English text and translates each token to Hindi using the pre-trained model.
 It then combines the translated tokens to form the final Hindi translation.

-  Viewing the Translation: The translated text in Hindi is displayed on the screen.
+  Viewing the Translation: The translated text in Hinglish is displayed on the screen.

   Optional: Deactivating the Virtual Environment: If a virtual environment was used, it can be deactivated when the project is completed.